 Critical Success Factors of an Open Source Community

-Whenever I speak about creating inclusive open source community, people tend to approach me afterward asking specifically what they can do to help their community grow.
+Whenever I speak about creating inclusive open source community, people approach me afterward asking specifically what they can do to help their community grow.
 I usually focus on the most practical thing, which is to start with a community health assessment to create some baseline metrics.
 This allows for growth measurements over time.

 But perhaps the true first place to start is to stop and consider what any open source community requires in order to be successful.
 Today I’m going to look at necessary roles common to a thriving organization, regardless whether it is an open source community, or whether the roles are volunteer or paid full-time.
 Sometimes multiple people work on the same role; sometimes one person oversees multiple roles.
 The critical outcome is that at least one person has their eyes on any given role in the organization, and that person knows who they are and what needs to be done.